Updated: 3 days ago

 A Food Saver or similar type of vacuum bag sealer machine (I use the 8" size).

-Roll of food-safe sealable bags are usually made for the type of machine you are using.
+Roll of food-safe heat seal bags are usually made for the type of machine you are using.

 Scissors